At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for music education and your teaching philosophy.
-Mention specific experiences that demonstrate your ability to prepare students for assessments and performances.
+Craft a Strong Cover Letter: Write a compelling cover letter that showcases your passion for music education and your commitment to helping students reach their full potential.
+Be sure to address how you meet the requirements outlined by Douglas Academy.

 How to prepare for a job interview at East Dunbartonshire Council